-Public Water System ID # IN 5253002 www.bloomington.in.gov/utilities
+Public Water System ID # IN 5253002

+www.bloomington.in.gov/utilities

-In order to ensure that tap water is safe to drink, USEPA and the Indiana Department of Environmental Management prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+In order to ensure tap water is safe to drink, US Environmental Protection Agency (EPA) and the Indiana Department of Environmental Management (IDEM) prescribe regulations to limit the amount of certain contaminants in water provided by public water systems.
 This publication describes those guidelines for the City of Bloomington's drinking water.
 Food and Drug Administration regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
-The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and their potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (800-426-4791).
+The presence of contaminants does not necessarily indicate the water poses a health risk.
+More information about contaminants and their potential health effects can be obtained by calling EPA's Safe Drinking Water Hotline (800-426-4791).

 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons, such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly and infants can be particularly at risk from infections.
+Immuno-compromised persons, such as persons undergoing chemotherapy, persons who have undergone organ transplants, persons with HIV/AIDS or other immune system disorders, some elderly persons, and infants can be particularly at risk.
 These people should seek advice about drinking water from their health care providers.
-EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800-426-4791).
+Guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800-426-4791).